Ignoring findings via inline comments

 .git/ :include .gitignore semgrep-core/tests/

-For a complete example, see the .semgrepignore on the Semgrep source code itself.
+For a complete example, see the .semgrepignore file on Semgrep’s source code.

 If there's no

-.semgrepignore file in your repository, Semgrep CI will use a default ignore list that skips common test and dependency directories, including
+.semgrepignore file in your repository, Semgrep CI uses a default ignore list that skips common test and dependency directories, including

 vendor/.
 You can find the full list in the

 .semgrepignore template file.
 To override these default ignore patterns, commit your own